 Appleby, RJ, Copley, K, Sithirajvongsa, S & Pennycook, AD 2002, 'Language in Development Constrained: Three Contexts', TESOL Quarterly, vol. 36, no. 3, pp. 323-346.View/Download from: Publisher's site

 Appleby, RJ 2001, 'English languge and East Timor: globalisation and local identity', Australian Language Matters, vol. 9, no. 4, pp. 6-10.

-Appleby, R 2017, 'Addressing Sexual Moralities in ELT Materials: When Diverse Cultures Meet' in Widodo, HP, Perfecto, MR, Van Canh, L & Buripakdi, A (eds), Situating Moral and Cultural Values in ELT Materials The Southeast Asian Context, Springer, Germany, pp. 15-28.View/Download from: UTS OPUS or Publisher's site
+Appleby, R 2017, 'Addressing Sexual Moralities in ELT Materials: When Diverse Cultures Meet' in Widodo, HP, Perfecto, MR, Van Canh, L & Buripakdi, A (eds), Situating Moral and Cultural Values in ELT Materials The Southeast Asian Context, Springer, Germany, pp. 15-28.View/Download from: Publisher's site